 Family therapy is a form of counseling which specializes in treating family relationships.
-Our counselor can work with every combination of family relationship (whole families or couples, parents with children or individual members) to assist a family to function in more comfortable and useful ways.
+Our counselors can work with every combination of family relationship (whole families or couples, parents with children or individual members) to assist a family to function in more comfortable and useful ways.
 While most family therapists work alone with family members, others may work in pairs or a larger team of counselors.

-What Situations is Family Therapy Helpful In?
+Family Therapy Helpful When:

-• Clearer, direct and more compassionate communication
+• There is a need for clearer, direct and more compassionate communication

-• Patterns of managing and resolving conflict
+• There are patterns of managing and resolving conflict

-• Parenting styles, techniques, and helpful discipline
+• There is a need for parenting styles, techniques, and helpful discipline

 How Does Family Therapy Work?